sevyharris/MonteCoffee/documentation/tutorials/acceleration.rst

 Accelerating kMC
 *************************************
 The acceleration of kMC in :program:`MonteCoffee` is based on the `Generalized temporal acceleration scheme` of :ref:`Dybeck et al <literature>`.
-The code determines which events are fast and likely quasi-equilibrated, and slows down these event periodically.
+The code determines which events are fast and likely quasi-equilibrated, and slows down these events periodically.
 This is done by comparing the rates or rate constants (see :ref:`options <options_sec>`) of both the quasi-equilibrated events and also non-equilibrated events.

 After a scaling period of  :math:`N_s` steps, the algorithm determines if any new reactions have become quasi-equilibrated by comparing the number of times the event has proceeded forward and backward the last :math:`n_e` simulation steps.
 An reaction is deemed quasi-equilibrated if it has been fired at least :math:`n_e` times, and for the last :math:`n_e` steps: